cochoa0x1/mr_robot/readme.md

 * ultrasonic sensor [amazon](https://www.amazon.com/gp/product/B004U8TOE6/ref=oh_aui_search_detailpage?ie=UTF8&psc=1)

 ### Design
 I wanted the electronics to be isolated from whichever computer was doing the logic and sensing.
 Rather than drive the motor controller directly from the raspbery pi, I used an arduino with a serial USB interface to handle the electronics.
-My thought process at the time was to be able to plut in any computer ranging from the pi to a laptop or the Jetson TK1 I have laying around.
+My thought process at the time was to be able to plug in any computer ranging from the pi to a laptop or the Jetson TK1 I have laying around.

 The arduino talks to the pi by sending controll packets over serial.
 This packet includes the speed and direction to set the left and right wheels.